-The campaign resonated with high-authority publishers who were eager to share the story.
+The campaign resonated with high-authority publishers, journalists, and bloggers who were eager to share the story.
 It was featured in over 250 stories and shared almost 9,000 times, which helped the brand get the exposure it wanted.

 Twitter Reading Levels

 We curated external data to create the core of our Twitter Reading Levels campaign.
 Using Twitter’s API, we looked at over 500,000 tweets to analyze Twitter reading levels based on geographic location.
-We published our findings in a report that featured interactive charts of each state’s average reading level based on the language residents used on Twitter.
+We published our findings on a landing page that featured interactive charts of each state’s average reading level based on the language residents used on Twitter.

 The campaign was featured in 250 stories, including coverage in regional publications like AccessAtlanta.com, Austin360.com, and MyFoxTwinCities.com.
 It was shared more than 14,000 times and drove 31,600 page views on the client’s site.

-For The Wealthiest People in America, we created a static graphic that displayed the richest person in each state.
+For The Wealthiest People in America, our marketing team created a static graphic that displayed the richest person in each state.
 The campaign also featured an interactive infographic that put the wealth into perspective – it showed the gap between the richest person in the state and the state’s average resident.

 The content received 140,000 social shares and led to 1.4 million page views on the client’s website.
 The story was picked up by 130 publishers, including Yahoo, The Washington Post, and The Huffington Post.